 The Black Swan (B,L,D)

-Continue through the Yorkshire Dales, hiking along fascinating stretches of limestone on the way to historic Richmond.
+A short transfer brings us to the village of Reeth.
+From here, continue through the Yorkshire Dales, hiking along fascinating stretches of limestone on the way to historic Richmond.
 Here, we’ll explore an 11th-century Norman castle.
 (10 miles hiking, 5–6 hours)

 The Kings Head Hotel (B,L,D)